tanraya/playmo/README.md

 Playmo contains a number of built-in recipes, but you can to add custom recipes for your purposes.

 ## How to add custom recipes?

-## How to install
-First, install the gem:

-    gem install playmo

-After that, run playmo to generate new rails app:

-    $ playmo myappname

-Then just answer a questions.
-That's all.
-Now you can run your app:

-    $ rails s

-***